Update: On May 4, 2017, Bill S-201, the federal Genetic Non-Discrimination Act, was passed into law

-On a midweek morning last month, Tim Cottee clicked shut his office door, woke his computer and girded himself for a piece of life-changing news.
+On a midweek morning in 2015, Tim Cottee clicked shut his office door, woke his computer and girded himself for a piece of life-changing news.
 Weeks earlier, the 42-year-old executive at a Winnipeg financial services company had signed up with 23andMe, a California-based company that provides DNA testing and health information to Canadians over the web.
 His results were now in—Cottee’s iPhone had chimed when the notification landed—and he was feeling a mix of excitement and dread: Six years ago, his mother had died at 69 of Alzheimer’s disease, and these results would reveal whether Cottee was carrying a mutation of the APOE gene known as the e4 variant, the strongest hereditary risk factor for Alzheimer’s.

 “Obviously, my mom had some kind of predisposition,” Cottee had told Maclean’s a few days before receiving the report.
 “When you go and visit your parent in a care home—when they’re the only resident there in their 60s while everybody else is on the far end of their 70s or older—that tells you something.”